Terry Collins: Playing career

-Managing career
+Coaching career

 1981–92

-In 1981, Collins began his managing career as pilot of the Dodgers' Class-A Lodi affiliate in the California League.
-In 1983, he managed the Albuquerque Dukes, the Dodgers' AAA affiliate also in winter to Mayos de Navojoa in the Mexican Pacific League.
+In 1981, Collins began his managing career as pilot of the Dodgers' Single-A Lodi affiliate in the California League.
+In 1983, he managed the Albuquerque Dukes, the Dodgers' Triple–A affiliate also in winter to Mayos de Navojoa in the Mexican Pacific League.
 He managed the Dukes through the 1987 season, in which he won the PCL championship.
-He also led the Tigres de Licey to a victory in the 1984 Caribbean Series.
-He managed three years in Buffalo, the Pirates' AAA affiliate, winning 246 games in the process.
+He also led the Tigres del Licey to a victory in the 1984 Caribbean Series.
+He managed three years for the Buffalo Bisons, the Pirates' Triple–A affiliate, winning 246 games in the process.
 He was promoted to bullpen coach for the Pirates in 1992, where he coached until the end of the 1993 season.
 In honor of his achievements in Buffalo, he was inducted into the Buffalo Baseball Hall of Fame in 1992.
 He was also inducted into the Albuquerque Baseball Hall of Fame in 2014.

 1994–96: Houston Astros

 After the 1993 season, the Houston Astros fired manager Art Howe because the owner did not favor Howe's "deliberate style."
-Astros General Manager Bob Watson replaced him with Collins, who never had a losing season in his three years there.
+Astros general manager Bob Watson replaced him with Collins, who never had a losing season in his three years there.
 The Astros finished second all three years.